 With every basketball game that Indiana plays this season we will take a look at three things to watch that could be important for that game.

-Here are the three keys for today's Big Ten opener with Illinois:
+Here are the three keys for today's Big Ten game with Illinois:

 Follow Terry Hutchens at Twitter.com/Foxsportshutch